China–Latin America relations: Trade

-According to a 2012 Fitch ratings report, in 2010, 92% of Latin American exports to China were commodities; 85% of Chinese foreign direct investment went to extractive industries as did 60% of Chinese loans.
-The report stated that the effects are mixed but overall Latin America has benefited from the relationship with China by higher commodity prices, increased growth, increased investment, and improved governmental financials.
+According to a 2012 Fitch ratings report, in 2010, 92% of Latin American exports to China were commodities; 85% of Chinese foreign direct investment went to extractive industries, as did 60% of Chinese loans.
+The report stated that the effects are mixed.
+Still, overall, Latin America has benefited from its relationship with China through higher commodity prices, increased growth, increased investment, and improved governmental finances.
 There are also concerns of environmental impacts related to the huge increase in extractive industries and agriculture by Chinese companies in Latin America, including pollution, deforestation, habitat destruction and rising fossil-fuel emissions.

-There have been concerns regarding the relationship due to Latin American dependency on exports of low-value added, highly price volatile commodities that employ relatively few people.
-Latin American manufacturers have faced increasing competition from China on both domestic and international markets.
-In some countries there have protests against the raising inflow of Chinese manufactured goods, local Chinese businesses, and perceived loss of manufacturing jobs to China.
+There have been concerns regarding the relationship due to Latin America’s dependency on exports of low-value-added, highly price-volatile commodities that employ relatively few people.
+Latin American manufacturers have faced increasing competition from China in both domestic and international markets.
+In some countries, there have been protests against the rising inflow of Chinese-manufactured goods, local Chinese businesses, and perceived loss of manufacturing jobs to China.

-The book The Dragon in the Room: China and the Future of Latin America found that 92% manufacturing exports from Latin American were in sectors where China was increasing its market share while Latin America was decreasing its share, or where both China and Latin America where increasing their shares but Latin America at a slower rate.
-Several experts have even argued that the long-term outlooks for Latin American manufacturing are poor and other sources for growth and trade such as services should be sought.
+The book The Dragon in the Room: China and the Future of Latin America found that 92% of manufacturing exports from Latin America were in sectors where China was increasing its market share while Latin America was decreasing its share, or where both China and Latin America were increasing their shares but Latin America at a slower rate.
+Several experts have even argued that the long-term outlooks for Latin American manufacturing are poor, and other sources for growth and trade, such as services, should be sought.

 After the 2015–16 Chinese stock market turbulence many Chinese investment projects in Latin America were canceled or have slowed.
 These include the Nicaragua Canal.